montehurd/mediawiki-quickstart/README.md

 #### LocalSettings.php (required)

-In this file you put whatever settings your component needs to load/configure it
+In this file you put whatever settings your component needs to load/configure it.

-For many components, a single line of code is all that's needed:
+For many components, a single line of code is all that's needed.

 ```php
 <?php